 Newfoundland is home to some of the most underrated scenic boating there is.
 From the rocky shoreline found on the 29,000 kilometres of coastline to the mysterious inlets, coves and bays, there is beauty to behold in this province.
 It’s filled with friendly locals and quaint communities, making it an ideal spot for a vacation.
 Newfoundland is a top boating destination that is often overlooked by many despite being the 17th largest island in the world.

 Newfoundland is in the North Atlantic and houses more than 7,000 small islands within it.
-The ideal boating season is often a short one, typically ranging from June to September, although you may take a cruise earlier in the year if you are prepared for colder weather.
+The ideal boating season is often a short one.
+It typically ranges from June to September.
+However you may take a cruise earlier in the year if you are prepared for colder weather.
 When you spend a day out on the water there are many attractions you may come across.
-During the spring and summer, you could casually pass a 10,000-year-old iceberg drifting down what’s known as Iceberg Alley from Greenland.
-You may also be privy to catch a glimpse of the puffins which reside in the many cliffs, inlets and islands of this province.
+During the spring and summer, you could casually pass a 10,000-year-old iceberg.
+It drifts down what’s known as Iceberg Alley from Greenland.
+You may also be privy to catch a glimpse of the puffins.
+They reside in the many cliffs, inlets and islands of this province.

 There are two major ocean currents that converge off the coast of Newfoundland and Labrador.
 The cold Labrador Current and the warm Gulfstream.
 When they meet off the southeast coast they create a fog.
 The typical winds in the summer months are southerly or southwesterly in the 10 to 15 knot range.
 Seawater temperatures range between four degrees in the northern coast to over 15 degrees as you get farther south.